Pablo-bit7/alx-low_level_programming/0x01-variables_if_else_while/README.md

 2-print_alphabet.c: Prints the alphabet in lowercase, followed by a new line

 3-print_alphabets.c: Prints the alphabet in lowercase, and then in uppercase, followed by a new line

+4-print_alphabt.c: Prints the alphabet in lowercase except q and e followed by a new line